 Gift of Life Bone Marrow Foundation

-The University of Maryland Marlene and Stewart Greenebaum Cancer Center (UMGCC) is one of a handful of cancer centers in the country that participate with the Gift of Life Bone Marrow Foundation.
+The University of Maryland Marlene and Stewart Greenebaum Comprehensive Cancer Center (UMGCCC) is one of a handful of cancer centers in the country that participate with the Gift of Life Bone Marrow Foundation.

 Gift of Life is a donor registry dedicated to increasing the representation of donors of Jewish ethnic background in the worldwide registry.
 They do this through establishing formal recruitment partnerships with Jewish community and campus groups, with special emphasis on enrolling younger donors who will remain in the registry longer, facilitating more transplants over time.